 The main motivation of this work stems from optimal control theory.
 When dealing with optimal control problems, a \textit{candidate} optimal control is often available but proving that it is actually optimal is often involved when the HJB does not admit a closed form solution.
 Indeed, it is necessary to prove that the candidate value function $V$ satisfies an inequality when the candidate optimal control is replaced by any other control, see for example \cite[Thm.
 11.2.2]{Oksendal2003} and \cite[Thm.
 8.1]{fleming2006}.
 In order to prove such inequality, explicit estimates on the derivatives of $V$ are often necessary when a closed form solution is not available.
 This work will be applied to prove that the guessed optimal strategy of the sailboat trajectory optimization problem formulated in \cite{CDV1} is indeed optimal.

 It is well known that the evaluation of option Greeks is a computationally expensive problem.
 Usually finite difference methods, Monte Carlo simulations (see \cite{CassFriz2006}), or perturbation analysis (see \cite{Glasserman1991}) is employed.
 The methodology we present here is amenable to provide bounds for many Greeks with very little computational cost.
-Indeed, the only quantities to be computed are the eigenvalues of the Sturm-Liouville problem (see beginning of Section \ref{Sec:3}), which have a closed form expression, see \eqref{a_def_eq}, and the infinite sum involving them appearing in Theorem \ref{316_bound_a} and \ref{317_bound}.
+Indeed, the only quantity to be computed is the first eigenvalues of the Sturm-Liouville problem (see beginning of Section \ref{Sec:3}), which has a closed form expression, see \eqref{a_def_eq}.

 Bounds on the gradient of the solution to a parabolic partial differential equation have been studied in various forms.
 The bounding function is usually a constant or a function of time alone.
 To the best of our knowledge, no results are available where the bound is expressed as a function of both space and time.
 These works typically consider either Dirichlet boundary conditions or PDEs defined on the whole $\R^n$.